 The Fila Braziliero was bred to assist farmers and slave owners in their work.
 The dog is exceptionally powerful and appears intimidating even when it is relaxed.
 The Fila was adept at tracking and holding down escaped slaves until their owner arrived.
 Tireless and versatile, the Fila Braziliero is wary of strangers and quick to anger.
 Untrained, they are considered especially dangerous.

 The American XL Bully will be added to the Dangerous Dogs Act by the end of 2023.
 The breed has been responsible for 70% of dog-attack related deaths in the UK since 2021.
 American XL Bully dogs were originally brought to the UK from America and are not an officially recognised breed, much like the Pitbull Terrier.
 They are mix of a variety of breeds, including the American Bulldog, American Staffordshire Terrier, and Olde English Bulldog.
 Dog experts will have to work on determining a breed standard so that the dogs can be correctly identified.

 Nature vs nurture

-We may talk of the negative qualities of the above four breeds and their historic association with violence and blood sports, but it is herein that the controversy surrounding the DDA originates, since it is reasonable to assume that there are other dogs, larger perhaps than one of the banned breeds that could pose as much of a risk.
+We may talk of the negative qualities of the above five breeds and their historic association with violence and blood sports, but it is herein that the controversy surrounding the DDA originates, since it is reasonable to assume that there are other dogs, larger perhaps than one of the banned breeds that could pose as much of a risk.
 On the flip side there are dogs smaller than those we have mentioned that can pose a serious risk to young children.